chef/chef-web-docs/content/resources/ohai/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: The name of an Ohai plugin to be reloaded.
+  - markdown: Specific Ohai attribute data to reload.
+This property behaves similar to specifying attributes when running Ohai on the command line and takes the attribute that you wish to reload instead of the actual plugin name.
+For instance you you can pass `ipaddress` to reload `node['ipaddress']` even though that data comes from the `Network` plugin.
 If this property is not specified, Chef Infra Client will reload all plugins.
 examples: |
   Reload All Ohai Plugins